 Aerosol consisting predominantly of organic substances and various forms of black carbon.

-Buying a carbon credit is like building a credit reserve for later
+A permit that allows an entity to emit a specified amount of greenhouse gases.
+Also called emission permit.
+Buying a carbon credit is like building a credit reserve for later withdrawal of some type.

 The term used to describe the flow of carbon (in various forms such as carbon dioxide) through the atmosphere, ocean, terrestrial biosphere, and lithosphere.

 Carbon dioxide (CO2)